Yoshiro Mori receives World Rugby award; Johnny Sexton gets top player honor | The Japan Times

 As the president of the JRFU, Mori played a central role in Japan’s bid to host the 2019 World Cup, the first staging of the tournament in Asia.
 He assumed the role of JRFU president from 2005 to 2015.

-World Rugby Chairman Bill Beaumont said Mori has also contributed to rugby’s development in Asia.

-Mori became the first Japanese recipient of the award, which is given to those who have contributed to spreading or developing the sport.
+Mori became the first Japanese recipient of the award, given to those who have contributed to spreading or developing the sport.

-The Irish were named the team of the year, with skipper Joe Schmidt receiving the top coaching award and Johnny Sexton named World Rugby Player of the Year.
+Sexton was a key member of the Ireland team as the pivot between its powerful forward pack and increasingly effective backline, forming a potent partnership in the halves with scrumhalf Conor Murray.

-Coach Joe Schmidt, widely acclaimed as the architect of Ireland’s rise to No. 2 in the world rankings over the last five years, was named Coach of the Year and Ireland was named Team of the Year in recognition of its Six Nations Grand Slam and its historic home win this month over top-ranked New Zealand.
+Coach Joe Schmidt was named Coach of the Year and Ireland was named Team of the Year in recognition of its Six Nations Grand Slam and its historic home win this month over top-ranked New Zealand.

 “It’s been an incredible year for us,” Ireland captain Rory Best said.
 “I think the Grand Slam was enormous.